rusefi/rusefi_documentation/installations/MazdaMiataNA6_Frankenso_pnp/Frankenso_MazdaMiataNA6_pnp.md

-[Frankenso](https://rusefi.com/wiki/index.php?title=Manual:Hardware_Frankenso_board) board was designed to be used on Mazda Miata NA6 as a plug-and-play solution
+The [Frankenso](https://rusefi.com/wiki/index.php?title=Manual:Hardware_Frankenso_board) board was designed to be used on Mazda Miata NA6 as a plug-and-play solution.

 ## Stage 0